echen92/Unified-Cloud-Management/README.md

 _____________
 Finish up integration of Amazon and Dropbox
-Integrate Google Drive views/upload/downloads (saved for last because of the API complexity)
+Integrate Google Drive views/upload/downloads (saved for last because of the API complexity) Possibly refactor backend to include metadata information about files